 - You need wool dryer balls or 2 rags or wash cloths

-- Optional – spray bottle and water
+- Optional – spray bottle (like this pretty glass one) and water

 Sprinkle the Oil Directly Out of the Bottle